Patrikvo/Automat/readme.txt

 IT_004

 features:
-- candidates
+- phases + dates
-- Financial info.
+- dates and info during CBS-process